 Pending transposition and implementation of the new Directive, this page deals primarily with the implementation history for the original NEC Directive 2001/81/EC.

-The directive requires Member States to draw up twice a National Programme which includes information on adopted and envisaged policies and measures and quantified estimates of their effects on the emissions in 2010.
+The Directive 2001/81/EC requires Member States to draw up twice a National Programme which includes information on adopted and envisaged policies and measures and quantified estimates of their effects on the emissions in 2010.
 The first year for drawing up National Programmes was 2002.
 The reports of the EU-15 Member States can be found on the National Programmes webpage.
-The National Programmes for 2002 were analysed and evaluated by an external contractor.
-The reports are available on the National Emission Ceilings review webpage.

-For the second round of national programmes Member States were to send their updated National Programme to the Commission by the end of 2006.
-In order to enhance comparability of the reports of the Member States, Member States were requested to base their programmes on the "Recommendations on developing and reporting National Programmes under the National Emission Ceilings Directive".
-The recommendations have been drawn up by the Working Group on Implementation of the CAFE-programme.
+Member States were required to send updated National Programmes to the Commission by the end of 2006 if required in order to ensure compliance by 2010.
+In order to enhance comparability of the reports of the Member States, Member States were requested to base their programmes on the "Recommendations on developing and reporting National Programmes under the National Emission Ceilings Directive" drawn up by the Working Group on Implementation of the CAFE-programme.

-Also the updated national programmes were evaluated in the Evaluation of 2006 National Programmes and the results will form a basis for the revision of the NEC Directive.
+Also the updated national programmes were evaluated in the Evaluation of 2006 National Programmes and the results fed into the revision of the NEC Directive.

 Reporting of emission inventories and projections

-Based on the provisions of the Directive, Member States are obliged to report each year their national emission inventories and projections for 2010 to the European Commission and the European Environment Agency (EIONET Central Data Repository).
-The EEA regularly publish the NEC Directive status report based on the reporting by Member States (latest report No 10/2010).
+Based on the provisions of the Directive, Member States are obliged to report each year their national emission inventories and projections for 2010 to the European Commission and the European Environment Agency (EEA).
+The EEA makes the data available on the EEA's National Emission Ceilings Directive webpage